Holyrood Palace or the Palace of

 countries, Holyrood was looted and burned.

-1559 - the Reformation leading to the
+1559 - the Reformation lead to the banning

-banning of Christian Catholicism in favour of
+of Christian Catholicism in favour of Christian

-destroying the Abbey Altars.
+Abbey Altars.

-from this time.
+from that time.

-residence in the Royal apartments in the
+in the Royal Apartments in the Tower of

-northwest tower of Holyrood Palace.
+Holyrood Palace.

 Mary married her two Scots husbands at